prp1277/Pat-Facts/src/docs/pages/AppliedJobs.md

 | To: | 2/2018

 **Role Description**
-- Collaborated with stakeholders of various levels to develop solutions for the Procurement, Sales, Warehouse and Transportation departments
+Collaborated with stakeholders of various levels to develop solutions for the Procurement, Sales, Warehouse and Transportation departments
-- Compiled daily, weekly and quarterly reports to measure performance and forecast demand
+Compiled daily, weekly and quarterly reports to measure performance and forecast demand
-- Created Excel and Power BI dashboards to visualize data concisely and consistently o Automated dashboards using VBA, Power Query and Excel templates o Documented and distributed procedures and SOPs using OneNote
+Created Excel and Power BI dashboards to visualize data concisely and consistently
+  - Automated dashboards using VBA, Power Query and Excel templates
+  - Documented and distributed procedures and SOPs using OneNote

-Technologies: Excel, Power BI, OneNote, VBA, Power Query, SQL
+_Technologies: Excel, Power BI, OneNote, VBA, Power Query, SQL_

 | Attribute | Value |
 |------|-------|